Combining Luminosity Mask Creation Methods

 Luminosity Masks by Calculations (Apply – Adjust – Replace)

-Now that we have a mask to work with, we can use the Apply-Adjust-Replace tool in ADP Pro to modify the mask.
-This tool uses the ame power of adjustment that we have when working with the calculations method of mask creation.
+Now that we have a mask to work with, we can use the Apply-Adjust-Replace tool in ADP Pro Luminosity Masks Panel to modify the mask.
+This tool uses the same power of adjustment that we have when working with the calculations method of mask creation.
 It will allow us to use the dodging and burning tools as well as any of the adjustment tools available in Quick Masks.